AustinLeath/Active-VNC-Checker/README.md

 Needs:

-- still needs to execute user sign out
+- still need to implement user sign out functionality on line 23 of checkvnc.sh